ruby-amqp/bunny/CONTRIBUTING.md

 ### Running the Specs

-The specs require RabbitMQ to be running locally with a specific set of vhosts and users.
+The specs require RabbitMQ to be running locally with a specific set of virtual hosts and users.
 RabbitMQ can be provisioned and started any way that's convenient to you as long as it has a suitable TLS keys configuration and management plugin enabled.
 Make sure you have a recent version of RabbitMQ (> `3.5.3`).

-You can also start a clean RabbitMQ server node on your machine specifically for the bunny specs.
-This can be done either by using a locally installed RabbitMQ server or by running a RabbitMQ server in a Docker container.
+The test suite can either use a locally available RabbitMQ node ([generic binary builds](http://www.rabbitmq.com/install-generic-unix.html) are an option that works well) or by running a RabbitMQ server in a Docker container.

-#### Using a locally installed RabbitMQ server
+### Using a locally installed RabbitMQ node

 It is possible to start a local RabbitMQ node from the repository root.
 It is not necessarily optimal but can be a good starting point but is a useful example:

 ```
-RABBITMQ_NODENAME=bunny RABBITMQ_CONFIG_FILE=./spec/config/rabbitmq RABBITMQ_ENABLED_PLUGINS_FILE=./spec/config/enabled_plugins rabbitmq-server
+RABBITMQ_NODENAME=bunny RABBITMQ_CONFIG_FILE=./spec/config/rabbitmq.conf RABBITMQ_ENABLED_PLUGINS_FILE=./spec/config/enabled_plugins rabbitmq-server
 ```

-The specs use the RabbitMQ management plugin and require a TLS port to be available.
-The config files in the spec/config directory enable these.
-TLS (x509 PEM) certificates include a hostname-specific fields, the tests allow for expecting hostname overriding using the `BUNNY_RABBITMQ_HOSTNAME` environment variables (default value is `127.0.0.1`).
+The specs need the RabbitMQ management plugin to be enabled and include TLS connectivity tests, so the node must be configured to use a [certificate and key pair](http://www.rabbitmq.com/ssl.html#certificates-and-keys).
+The config and enabled plugin files in the spec/config directory take care of that but certificates must be provisioned locally.
 By default there's a set of CA, server, and client certificates pre-generated at `spec/tls`.

-Since x509 certificates contain a hardcoded CN and your hostname is unlikely to match it, the location can be overridden via the `BUNNY_CERTIFICATE_DIR` environment variable.
-It is supposed to target [tls-gen](https://github.com/michaelklishin/tls-gen)'s basic profile output (result) directory on the host where specs are to be executed.
-Combine it with `BUNNY_RABBITMQ_HOSTNAME` when running TLS connection tests:
+The `BUNNY_CERTIFICATE_DIR` environment variable can be used to a directory containing a CA certificate and a certificate/key pair to be used by the server.
+The directory can be generated using [tls-gen](https://github.com/michaelklishin/tls-gen)'s basic profile.
+This option is recommended.

+`BUNNY_RABBITMQ_HOSTNAME` can be used to override the expected server hostname for [peer verification](http://www.rabbitmq.com/ssl.html#peer-verification) in the TLS test suite:

 ```
 BUNNY_CERTIFICATE_DIR="/path/to/tls-gen/basic/result" BUNNY_RABBITMQ_HOSTNAME="mayflower" bundle exec rspec

 ```

-Next up you'll need to prepare your node for the specs (just once):
+Certificates can be generated with [tls-gen](https://github.com/michaelklishin/tls-gen)'s basic profile.
+In that case they include a Subject Alternative Name of `localhost` for improved portability.

+### Node Setup

+There is also a script that preconfigured the node for Bunny tests.
+It is sufficient to run it once but if RabbitMQ is reset it has to be executed again:

 ```
 RABBITMQ_NODENAME=bunny ./bin/ci/before_build